Mantua, Alabama

 Mantua is an unincorporated community in Greene County, Alabama, United States.

 History

-Mantua was most likely named for Mantua, Italy.
-Settlers came to the area in the early 1800s from Spartanburg, South Carolina.
-Mantua was originally in Pickens County, but residents petitioned for it to become part of Greene County in the 1860s.
+Mantua was most likely named after Mantua, Italy.
+Settlers from Spartanburg, South Carolina, arrived in the area in early 1800s.
+Originally part of Pickens County, Manutua became part of Greene County in the 1860s after residents petitioned for the change.
 A post office operated under the name Mantua from 1880 to 1989.